 I once did something pretty cool in a month that is insignificant, on a mountain that shall remain nameless.
-So this thing I did started with some cold carving in quick succession.
+So this thing I did started with some carving in quick succession.
 Then the pattern became quicker.
 Tighter.
 Then tighter.
 Then it was one brief slide into oblivion.
-I left the both the ground and gravity behind.
+I left both the ground and gravity behind.
 Flipping through the nameless space that no one else but I inhabited.
 I landed, and swished and swooshed to a comfortable stop.
 I looked around.
 I excitedly tore off my goggles and scarf.
 I waited around.
 I looked around some more.
 I told myself, "That was cool."
 And then I asked myself, "If a guy does a back flip and no one is around to hear the coincident 'woo-hoo,' does the trick really exist?"
 I waited as I looked around.
 Then swished and swooshed my way, in silence, back to the lodge.

 I fell to my knees, screaming to the mountain tops, "Must the voice of this glorious sport be forever bound to unreliable cell phones and one-off walkie-talkies?!
 Will the great feats of man and woman and mountain be contained solely in ski movie screenings and tall tales told over beers at whatever criminally priced establishment in the village?!"